 water heater pilot light keeps going out

-Warning !
-Do not remove burner and pilot from inside your water heater.
-This picture was taken by a water heater profession for a demonstration on pilot lights.
+***Warning!
+Do not remove the burner or pilot from inside your water heater.
+This picture was taken by a water heater professional for a demonstration on pilot lights.***

 What Makes Your Water Heater Pilot Light Go Out